JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 Rosanna Spearman would have taken fifty Moonstones)–I only say that the disappearance of the jewel gave this reclaimed thief who was in love with you, an opportunity of setting you and Rachel at variance for the rest of your lives.
-She had not decided on destroying herself, THEN, remember; and, having the opportunity, I distinctly assert that it was in her character, and in her position at the time, to take it.
+She had not decided on destroying herself, _Then_, remember; and, having the opportunity, I distinctly assert that it was in her character, and in her position at the time, to take it.
 What do you say to that?”